Alexander I of Scotland: Life

 For all his religiosity, Alexander was not remembered as a man of peace.
 John of Fordun says of him:

 Now the king was a lettered and godly man; very humble and amiable towards the clerics and regulars, but terrible beyond measure to the rest of his subjects; a man of large heart, exerting himself in all things beyond his strength.

 He manifested the terrible aspect of his character in his reprisals in the Province of Moray.
 Andrew of Wyntoun's Orygynale Cronykil of Scotland says that Alexander was holding court at Invergowrie when he was attacked by "men of the Isles".
 Walter Bower says the attackers were from Moray and Mearns.
 Alexander pursued them north, to "Stockford" in Ross (near Beauly) where he defeated them.
 This, says Wyntoun, is why he was named the "Fierce".
 The dating of this is uncertain, as are his enemies' identities.
 However, in 1116 the Annals of Ulster report: "Ladhmann son of Domnall, grandson of the king of Scotland, was killed by the men of Moray."
 The king referred to is Alexander's father, Malcolm III, and Domnall was Alexander's half brother.
 The Province or Kingdom of Moray was ruled by the family of Macbeth (Mac Bethad mac Findláich) and Lulach (Lulach mac Gille Coemgáin): not overmighty subjects, but a family who had ruled Alba within little more than a lifetime.
 Who the Mormaer or King was at this time is not known; it may have been Óengus of Moray or his father, whose name is not known.
 As for the Mearns, the only known Mormaer of Mearns, Máel Petair, had murdered Alexander's half-brother Duncan II (Donnchad mac Maíl Coluim) in 1094.

 Alexander died in April 1124 at his court at Stirling; his brother David, probably the acknowledged heir since the death of Sybilla, succeeded him.

+Religious policy and church reform

+Alexander has been regarded by modern historians as an important patron of ecclesiastical reform in Scotland.
+During his reign he maintained close links with the churches of Durham and Canterbury, appointed Thurgot of Durham and later Eadmer of Canterbury to the see of St Andrews, and promoted the introduction of the Augustinian order into Scotland.
+The Augustinian priory at Scone, traditionally dated to 1114–1115, was founded during his reign and became an important royal religious foundation.
+Alexander also initiated measures later completed under David I, including plans for Augustinian foundations at St Andrews and Inchcolm.
+Historian Kenneth Veitch argues that Alexander's policies helped lay foundations for the wider twelfth-century transformation of the Scottish Church.